The following is republished from: PacLII Papua New Guinea

 (b) a flag or ensign appointed under Section 2; or

-or of a flag or ensign appointed under Section 2,
+(c) a replica or representation of the National Flag, or of a flag or ensign appointed under Section 2, in the manner and form specified in the instrument, and either:

 (d) without defacement; or